-Where you have specifically consented to online targeted advertising then we may use your data in order to provide you with relevant information through online services such as Google, Facebook, LinkedIn and others.
+We may use your data in order to provide you with relevant information through online services such as Google, Facebook, Instagram, LinkedIn and others.

-We may upload information about you to online services in order to match your details with details that such services hold about you in order to perform such targeted online marketing.
 We will only do this where we are assured that your information will be processed in accordance with this Privacy Policy and in accordance with our Data Protection Policy.